Where and when should I arrive?

 Are there washrooms?

-Yes, public washrooms are available near the entrance and at the end of the night walk.
+Yes, public washrooms are available in the Upper Fort and in the Frost Parade area.

 Why should I purchase my ticket ahead of time?